openregister/specification/content/auditability.md

 different trait on a Register.
-The “Register proof” to [verify the register](#register-verification), the “Entry proof” to [verify an entry in the log](#entry-verification) and the “Consistency proof” to [verify that two registers are consistent with each other](#consistency-verification).
+The “Register proof” to [verify the register](#register-verification), the “Entry proof” to [verify an entry in the log](#entry-verification) and the “Consistency proof” to [verify that two registers of different sizes are consistent](#consistency-verification).

 ## Register verification